analyticascent/confounder/criteria/minwage.md

 &nbsp;

-12) **Aggregates/Base Rate Fallacy:** Some studies will look at Federal or State increases in the minimum wage without seeing how much (if at all) they differ from more local legal municipalities.
-It's meaningless to talk about an increase from $8-$10/hr if a more local area already had the latter amount as a legal wage floor.
+12) **Aggregates/Base Rate Fallacy:** Some studies look at Federal increases in the minimum wage without seeing how much (if at all) they differ from more local legal municipalities.
+It's meaningless to talk about an increase from $8-$10/hr for instance if a more local area (such as a state or city) already had the latter amount as a legal wage floor.
 Many studies also will claim that massive *percentage* increases have been shown to have no negative impact without disclosing what the base rates (absolute dollar amounts) were.